kendru/learn-cljs/content/section-2/lesson-10-making-choices.md

 ### Quick Review

-- Using `cond` write some code that will evaluate to `:pos` when a given number is positive, `:neg` when it is negative, and `:zero` when it is exactly zero
+- Using `cond` to write some code that will evaluate to `:pos` when a given number is positive, `:neg` when it is negative, and `:zero` when it is exactly zero
 - Write code that will do the same thing using `condp`

 ## Summary

 In this lesson, we learned what are usually referred to as the branching control structures.
-We learned that, in contrast to JavaScript an other imperative languages, these structures are used as expressions that choose between values rather than imperative statements that direct the flow of execution.
-We also looked at ClojureScript's concept of truthiness and how is is simpler than that of most other languages.
+We learned that, in contrast to JavaScript and other imperative languages, these structures are used as expressions that choose between values rather than imperative statements that direct the flow of execution.
+We also looked at ClojureScript's concept of truthiness and how it is simpler than that of most other languages.
 We can now:

 - Choose between two values using `if`